ariporad/hanbot/README.md

 ## Installation

-First, you'll need Node.js and yarn installed.
+First, you'll need Node.js and NPM installed.
 I used node `12.13.1`.

-Then, clone the repo and run `yarn` to install the dependencies.
+Then, clone the repo and run `npm install` to install the dependencies.

-I also use [direnv][] for managing environment variables, but that's optional.

 ## Environment Variables